-Site name Designation Features Relevant to IDB The Bingle Coningsby Local Nature Open water The Pingle, Coningsby Reserve (LNR) Wet woodland
+Site name Designation Features Relevant to IDB The Pingle, Coningsby Local Nature Reserve (LNR) Open water Wet woodland

 5.8.4.
 Non-statutory Nature Conservation Sites

 A number of sites have been identified locally as being important for wildlife.
 Whilst these designations do not have statutory status, the sites are important for their contribution to biodiversity and planning policy requires that they are given consideration by the LPA in forming any decision.
 The following relevant Local Wildlife Sites are to be found within or bordering the drainage district.